 Your Checklist for Language Development

-Scholastic First Picture Dictionary — A visually engaging way to expand your child's vocabulary is with this robust picture dictionary featuring over 700 words and stunning, colorful photos selected by specialists.
+Scholastic First Picture Dictionary — A visually engaging way to expand your child's vocabulary, this robust picture dictionary features over 700 words and stunning, colorful photos selected by experts.

 - Can walk heel-to-toe and run